 I’m married with two children so I’ve written my fair share of thank yous.
-I don’t mind writing a note of gratitude, but I admit that I am perpetually slow in getting this job done.
+I don’t mind writing a note of gratitude, but I am perpetually slow to get this job done.
 Second confession: I’m actually really bad at sending packages and cards for other occasions on time too.
 I’ve even been known to forget entirely.
-I feel awful about it and I promise it’s something I’m really working on this year.
+I feel awful about it and it’s something I’m really working on this year.
 Needless to say, when it comes to enforcing this task with our kids, my husband is the one who keeps us all accountable.

-We may drag our heels a bit, but my husband is nothing if not persistent, so eventually it gets done.
-(If you’re reading this and thinking that you haven’t received a thank you card yet, don’t worry… it’s coming… someday… soon… ish.)
-The kids are admittedly a little less than enthusiastic about writing thank you notes, especially for gifts they’ve received in person.
+We may drag our heels a bit, but eventually it gets done.
+The kids are a little less than enthusiastic about writing thank you notes, especially for gifts they’ve received in person.
 My daughter argues that she’s already thanked that person for the gift, but we still put the pen in her hand.

 So why am I trying to instill a habit in my kids that I am not very good at myself?

 It’s important to show our gratitude to others.

 When someone invests their time and money in a gift, it’s worth at least a few minutes of time to show our appreciation.
 Have you ever sent a gift to someone and wondered if they ever received it because the gift was never mentioned??
 It’s not a nice feeling.
 In our family, we try to send handwritten notes, but it can be just as nice to get a simple phone call or email.
 Even a text tells someone that they are important enough for you to take a minute to acknowledge them.